nixworks/public/news/2013/02/22/README.md

 ##### Shinzo Abe
 ### [Shinzo Abe, the Prime Minister of Japan, meets with the President of the United States Barack Obama at the White House to discuss trade, economic, and security issues including North Korea and the Senkaku Islands dispute with China. ](/news/2013/02/22/shinzo-abe-the-prime-minister-of-japan-meets-with-the-president-of-the-united-states-barack-obama-at-the-white-house-to-discuss-trade-eco.md)
-_Context: Barack Obama, Japan, Prime Minister of Japan, Shinzo Abe, White House, United States, North Korea, Senkaku Islands dispute, China, U.S. President_
+_Context: White House, China, Shinzo Abe, Prime Minister of Japan, North Korea, U.S. President, Japan, Senkaku Islands dispute, Barack Obama, United States_

 ##### North Korea
 ### [North Korea announces plans to allow foreign residents mobile access to the Internet. ](/news/2013/02/22/north-korea-announces-plans-to-allow-foreign-residents-mobile-access-to-the-internet.md)